Biggest injury questions for all 32 teams in Week 11

 Houston Texans

 On Wednesday, running back D'Onta Foreman practiced for the first time since he tore his Achilles tendon nearly a year ago.
 This opens the 21-day window the Texans have to move Foreman from the PUP list to the active roster or put him on injured reserve.
-While Foreman said he's confident he will play this season, head coach Bill O'Brien cautioned that before the running back takes the field, the Texans first need to make sure he's in good enough shape to contribute. -- Sarah Barshop
+While Foreman said he's confident he will play this season, head coach Bill O'Brien cautioned that before the running back takes the field, the Texans need to make sure he's in good enough shape to contribute. -- Sarah Barshop

 Indianapolis Colts

 Clayton Geathers (knee) and Malik Hooker (hip), the two starting safeties, and veteran Mike Mitchell (calf) all missed practice Wednesday.
-Geathers not practicing may be more of a precaution because he missed two of three days of practice last week before starting against Jacksonville last weekend.
+Geathers' not practicing might be more of a precaution because he missed two of three days of practice last week before starting against Jacksonville last weekend.
 Hooker practiced all three days despite being on the injury report all three days last week.
 Mitchell has been out since he left the Week 8 game at Oakland in the second half. -- Mike Wells

 Jacksonville Jaguars

-Center Brandon Linder is done for the season after right knee surgery on Tuesday, and Tyler Shatley will take over as the starter.
+Center Brandon Linder is finished for the season after right knee surgery on Tuesday, and Tyler Shatley will take over as the starter.
 He has started eight games (six at center, two at left guard) in his four-plus seasons with the Jaguars, including four at center last season when Linder was out with an illness.
 The offseason will be interesting for the Jaguars because they have two starting linemen coming back from serious knee injuries (LT Cam Robinson is the other), the right guard is a free agent, and the right tackle is not expected to be back. -- Michael DiRocco

 Tennessee Titans

 The Titans are hoping right tackle Jack Conklin is able to return after missing last week's game due to a concussion.
-Mike Vrabel said Conklin is making progress, but is still under protocol.
+Mike Vrabel said Conklin is making progress but is still under protocol.
 As a former player, Vrabel doesn't take concussions lightly, so expect the Titans to use extreme caution regarding Conklin's situation and not rush him back.
 Wide receiver Taywan Taylor missed last week's game with a foot injury that he suffered against Dallas.
-He didn't practice last week, but ran on the treadmill after wearing a walking boot. -- Turron Davenport
+He didn't practice last week but ran on the treadmill after wearing a walking boot. -- Turron Davenport

 AFC WEST